-The Ronald O. Perelman Center for Emergency Services is the first line of care at NYU Langone for people with a suspected stroke.
+The Ronald O. Perelman Center for Emergency Services and Emergency Department at NYU Langone Hospital—Brooklyn are the first line of care at NYU Langone for people with a suspected stroke.
 A stroke is a medical emergency, so it’s important to know the symptoms and warning signs.

 Time is of the essence for getting effective treatment.
 If you think you or a family member are having or have had a stroke, call 911 or go to the nearest emergency room immediately.

 Symptoms vary depending on the location of the stroke, but they are typically sudden.
 The acronym FAST—which stands for face, arms, speech, and time—is a quick way to remember the warning signs of a stroke:

 If a person is having a stroke, every minute counts.
 The longer it goes untreated, the greater the potential for brain damage and the less the likelihood of recovery.

 NYU Langone’s emergency care team quickly evaluates a person’s symptoms and determines the type of stroke he or she is having.
 Next, our experts perform a physical exam, in which they check for mental alertness, coordination, and balance.
 They also look for the hallmark signs of stroke: sudden numbness or weakness in the face, arms, and legs; confusion; and trouble speaking and seeing clearly.

 The doctor also asks you or a family member about your risk factors for stroke, such as high blood pressure, smoking, heart disease, or a family history of stroke.
 To rule out other possible causes of your symptoms, such as a brain tumor or a drug reaction, a doctor may order one or more tests.